Growth mindset needs practice. Leaders, here are 10 practices you can integrate for yourself and make growth mindset flourish.

 8. Self compassion and kindness:

 Leaders also have an inner critic that says ‘you are not good enough’, ‘failing is your fault’, and much more unforgiving inner chatter.
 This impacts our capacity to see our humanness and our mistakes as normal.
 Kristin Neff’s self compassion scale and her ideas are so appealing to me.
-It invites a deeper connection to caring for ourselves, which moves us towards growth mindset.
+It invites a deeper connection to caring for ourselves, which moves us towards the development of the growth mindset.

 9. Work on your resilience: